spark423/pldi2025-artifact/README.md

 $ cd full-gen/
 $ ./Sinh-RI-Outputs-Intervals.sh
 ```
-After generating the intervals, run the following command in the full-gen directory for the polynomials.
+After generating the intervals, run the following command within the same directory to generate the polynomials.

 ```
 $ ./Sinh-RI-Outputs-Poly.sh
+$ cd ../polynomials/
 ```
-Upon completion, the coefficients of the two polynomials used for the rounding-invariant outputs sinh function will be available in the following files in the 'polynomials' directory: sinhcos_ri_outputs and sinhsin_ri_outputs.
+Upon completion, the coefficients of the two polynomials used for the rounding-invariant outputs sinh function will be available in the following files: **sinhcos_ri_outputs** and **sinhsin_ri_outputs**.

 (c) Rounding-invariant input bounds method